 I tend to think of shipping as ocean going; for Glasgow and the Clyde a good deal was for more local transport with paddle steamers making their way up and down the river and as far as Fort William and even Ireland.
 The city has entrepreneurs such as John Bell and David MacBrain to thank for this.
 The canals too helped with communication, linking East to West.

-Ships built of iron on the Clyde look to Robert Napier and the Parkside Iron Works.
+Ships built of iron on the Clyde look first to Robert Napier and the Parkside Iron Works.
 Shipbuilding was seen as a logical extension to iron and steel making and so John Brown of Sheffield bought the J & G Thompson Yard on the Clyde and later built the Queen Mary and both Queens Elizabeth along with many others.
 Among the other great yards were Yarrow and Fairfield.
 Howden invented the Scotch boiler, ‘which, combined in a cylindrical tank, raised pressures to 80 lb psi’.
+The American Babcock and Wilcox developed the design with a water-tube boiler aimed at increasing temperatures and pressure further.
+It seems that the water-tube system did not catch on with the British, and the full potential of the Scotch boiler would only be realised somewhat later, when combined with the triple-combustion engine.
+Babcock set up a manufacturing facility in the UK in Renfrew in 1895.
 Barclay Curle brought diesel powered ships to the Clyde.

 William Beardmore probably stands out as the most ambitious and entrepreneurial of the Clyde shipbuilders.
 At the turn of the twentieth century, the British government increased its demands for naval vessels most particularly for the giant Dreadnaught class battleships.
 These would require much larger births than were generally available and so Beardmore set about building a truly giant yard on Clydebank.
 Financed in part by Vickers, Beardmore bought first the Parkside Iron Works and then went on to build a state of the art production facility for naval vessels at Dalmuir on Clydebank.
 It had a fitting out basin of 7.5 acres and had a massive hammer head crane capable of lowering boilers and engines into the ships.
 I noted that the crane was German made, but that British manufacturers followed its design for similar cranes in other yards.